Many drivers don’t know how to compare car insurance except by looking at price.

 If you have a teen in the household, the company with the more generous good student discount might be less expensive after the discount is applied.

-Almost all companies that offer “pay-as-you-drive” plans such as Snapshot or In-Drive will offer you a 5 discount just for enrolling after you buy a policy.
+Almost all companies that offer “pay-as-you-drive” plans such as Progressive's Snapshot will offer you a 5 discount just for enrolling after you buy a policy.
 Later, after you have installed a monitoring device, the discounts can range from nothing to as much as 50 percent.
 These plans can pay off if you are a very cautious and extremely low-mileage driver.

 Almost all carriers offer the option of payment plans.
-Typically you will need a down payment of 8 to 33 percent.
+Typically you will need a car insurance down payment of 8 to 33 percent.
 Expect to pay a fee for the privilege, between $3 and $10 per payment.

 Not all carriers accept all forms of payment.
 Consider whether you will pay by: